maddy-tech-hub/maddy-notebook/ReactJs.md

 #### **7.7 Debouncing & Throttling**

 **What is it?**
-- **Debouncing**: Ensures a function is executed only after a specified delay since the last time it was invoked.
+- **Debouncing**: Debouncing ensures a function runs only after a certain period of inactivity.
-- **Throttling**: Ensures a function is executed at most once in a specified interval.
+- **Throttling**: Throttling Ensures a function is executed at most once in a specified interval.

 **How it works:**